Causes of the Holodomor: Blacklist system

 In certain collective farms, villages, and raions (districts) the Soviets imposed a blacklist regime (the chorna doshka or "black board") consisting of economic sanctions and a blockade by OGPU units which led to complete extermination by starvation in many of them.
 This was formalized in 1932 by the 20 November decree "The Struggle against Kurkul Influence in Collective Farms".
 The blacklist was applied with harsher methods to selected villages and kolkhozes that were considered to be "underperforming" in the grain collection procurement: "Immediate cessation of delivery of goods, complete suspension of cooperative and state trade in the villages, and removal of all available goods from cooperative and state stores.
 Full prohibition of collective farm trade for both collective farms and collective farmers, and for private farmers.
 Cessation of any sort of credit and demand for early repayment of credit and other financial obligations."
-Initially, such sanctions were applied to only six villages, but later they were applied to numerous rural settlements and districts.
+Initially, such sanctions were applied to only six villages, but later they were applied to multiple rural settlements and districts.
 For peasants, who were not kolkhoz members and who were "underperforming" in the grain collection procurement, special measures were adopted.
 To reach the grain procurement quota amongst peasants, 1,100 brigades were organized, which consisted of activists, often from neighbouring villages, who had either already accomplished their grain procurement quota or were close to accomplishing it.
 In the end at least 400 collective farms were put on the "black board", more than half of them in Dnepropetrovsk alone.